AngelaWebbTech/AngelaWebb/README.md

 - 👋 Hi, I’m @AngelaWebbtech
 - 👀 I’m interested in Full Stack Development
 - 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on anything.
-I want to practice what I know and learn something new.
+- 💞️ I’m looking to collaborate on anything where I can practice what I know and learn something new.
 I have a preference for projects that focus on social or educational issues.
 - 📫 How to reach me: angelawebbtech@gmail.com

 <!---